How to Get Non-Stop Color in the Garden With Annuals

 Looking for ways to get non-stop color in the garden?
-Follow these planting tips and tricks to get more color in the garden with annuals, perennials, and bulbs.
+Follow these planting tips and tricks to get more color in the garden with annuals.

 Adding annuals to the borders now helps bring extra color to the gardens while they grow and change throughout the season.